yadavan88/yadavan88.github.io/README.md

 Enumerations are one of the most common features in any programming language.
 However, the in-built enum in Scala standard library has a lot of problems and many programmers avoid using it.
 We can use another library to overcome the issues in the standard library, and it is called **Enumeratum**.
 More details and sample usages on how we can use Enumeratum can be read [here](https://github.com/yadavan88/enumeratum-blog)

+### Introduction to Clear-Config
+Clear-Config is a typesafe and pure-FP scala library for reading configuration files.
+It provides an excellant clarity on which configurations are applied to the application.
+Introduction to Clear-Config with some basic examples can be read [here](https://yadukrishnan.hashnode.dev/clear-config-in-scala).

 ### Links to my Baeldung articles

 - [Introduction to Slick](https://www.baeldung.com/scala/slick-intro)